GreatWhiteCorvus/drum_light/README.md

 # drum_light
 the repo for the drum light

-This project consists of an Arduino-powered LED driver for a piezo-activated Drum LED thingy.
+This project consists of an Arduino-powered LED driver for a piezo-activated drum LED thingy.